fidelize/tititi/README.md

 # Tititi is a component

-## Running as local environment
+## Running in a local environment

-- Run
+- Run the script below to up the system
     ````
     chmod +x setup.sh && ./setup.sh
     ````

-- Run
+- Run (inside the PHP container)
     ````
     php src/examples/redis/RedisConsumerExample.php
     ````